-I have been working with computers since I was 14/15 years old, my first computer was the ZX81, on which I learned BASIC programming.
-I then moved up to the Commodore 64 and learnt 6502 machine code/assembler.
-During my early years I wrote a few demos on compunet, joined a few cracking groups (Laser, Zenith) and cracked some games, coded some crack intros and had some fun with BBS systems and blue boxing/phone phreaking.
-In later years I had my first import/export business publishing and selling C64 hardware and software.
+I have been the computer geek pretty much since the first home computers appeared in the highstreet shops, my first computer being the ZX81 purchased from Boots I believe, on which I learned BASIC programming, wrote some very simple games, and got bored very quickly of this 1K computer.
+I then dabbled with the Dragon 32 and Amstrad, doing a bit of basic coding on my friends' computers who desperate wanted me to re-create "war games" LOL.
+I then moved up to the best-selling home computer of all time, the Commodore 64 and learned 6502 machine code/assembler.
+During my early years I wrote a few demos on compunet, joined a few cracking groups, coded some crack intros and had some fun with BBS systems and blue boxing/phone phreaking.
+In later years I had my first business importing, publishing and selling Commodore 64 hardware and software.

-I went to college and did a City & guilds and a BTEC national diploma, during which I learned Pascal and Cobol, and was, of course, the star pupil and surpassed the teachers with ease.
+I went to college and did a City & guilds in information technology and a BTEC national diploma in computer studies, during which I learned Pascal and Cobol, and was, of course, the star pupil and surpassed the teachers with ease.

-In my first web related job at Nacamar (an ISP), I learnt some classic ASP, which was a stepping stone to my 2nd job where I learned Coldfusion, and became an instant fan and long time contributor to the ColdFusion community since 1999 (since CF4).
+My first web related job was at Nacamar (an ISP), where I learned about web servers and picked up some classic ASP and MS Access db skills, which was a stepping stone to my 2nd job at Redeye where I was introduced to Coldfusion, and became an instant fan and long time contributor to the ColdFusion community since 1999 (since CF4).
 I then moved on to start my own web development company called Satachi and later founded "CFMX Hosting" which back in the day was one of the top CF hosts in the UK.
 While I don't code CFML much anymore, but if I do then I pretty much exclusively use and recommend the open source alternative called Lucee over ColdFusion.

 My still active community projects are CFMLDeveloper, a service for CFML Developers (ColdFusion, Lucee) offering almost FREE (£1) developer hosting, which I have been running since 1999, I run this to help people try out and learn CFML with minimal effort and to help startups and contractors get going.
 I also built cflive.net, a live web based CFML testing tool.